Six Tips to Prevent Digestive Problems

 It happens to everyone from time to time after eating too much or eating something that doesn’t agree with you.
 Your digestive system really feels it – and it’s not good.

-Symptoms may include diarrhea, constipation, bloating, gas or heartburn.
-The tough part about stomach and digestive issues is that it can make it hard to sleep, work or get through the day.
+Symptoms may include digestive problems, such as constipation, bloating, gas or heartburn and diarrhea.
+The tough part about these issues is that it can make it hard to sleep, work or get through the day.

 “Digestive issues can be uncomfortable or embarrassing,” says Kaylan Graham, MD, an internal medicine physician at Scripps Clinic Carmel Valley.
 “People usually don’t want to talk about them, even with their doctor.
 But these issues are often not serious and can even be prevented.”